Gory Guerrero: Personal life and death

 Guerrero's wife Herlinda was the sister of wrestler Enrique Llanes.
 They married in 1947.
 They had six children: four sons Chavo, Mando, Héctor, Eddie, and two daughters, Maria and Linda.
 His grandson, Chavo Guerrero Jr. is also a wrestler.
 After retiring from active wrestling, Guerrero sold auto insurance.
 Guerrero would also open his home to aspiring wrestlers, training them in the backyard in an old ring.

 Death

 In early April 1990, Guerrero's liver failed and he developed cirrhosis due to hepatitis.
-Two weeks later on April 18, he passed away at the age of 69.
+Two weeks later on April 18, he died at the age of 69.